-The journal would focus mainly on the research areas enumerated below.
+The journal focuses mainly on the research areas enumerated below.
 However, researchers may be given liberty to opt any contemporary constitutionally significant research oriented academic area of their interest and expertise.

 - The Fundamental Rights issues.